aws-samples/aws-mlu-explain/README.md

 ## Running Locally

-This article holds code for each articles, as well as the generated builds from the code (e.g. the static assets comprising the articles).
+This article holds code for each articles (under the `code` directory), as well as the generated builds from the code (e.g. the static assets comprising the articles).

 First, clone this repo.